-Dr. Liyan Song received her Ph.D. in Instructional Technology from The University
+Dr. Liyan Song received her Ph.D. in Instructional Technology from the University

 of Georgia in 2005.
-She has worked at Towson University since then.
+She has been teaching at Towson University since then.
 Dr. Song teaches different levels of courses in the

 Instructional Technology program including undergraduate, master graduate, and doctoral

 level courses.
-She is the program director for the Instructional
+She is the program director for the Instructional Technology Master’s

-students on their dissertations as their dissertation advisor
+program (EDTE and ISDV concentrations).
+In addition, she advises doctoral students on their dissertations as their dissertation advisor

 Cavanaugh, A., & Song, L. (2015).
 Audio and written comments in an online undergraduate

 composition class: Student and instructor approaches and preferences.
-American Journal of Distance Education, 29(4).
+American Journal of Distance Education, 29(4), 248-259.

 Elmendorf, D., & Song, L. (2015).
 Developing indicators for a classroom observation